Representation Theory of Quantized Enveloping Algebras with Interpolating Real Structure: Introduction

 It is natural to expect the needed quantum homogeneous space to be a~quantization of a~compact symmetric space associated to the non-compact semi-simple Lie group.
 By now, there is much known on the quantization of symmetric spaces (see~\cite{Let1,Let2} and references therein, and~\cite{Vak1} for the non-compact situation), but these results are mostly of an algebraic nature, and not much seems known about corresponding operator algebraic constructions except for special cases.
 In fact, in light of the motivational material presented in Appendix~\ref{SecLieAlg}, we will instead of symmetric spaces use certain quantizations of (co)adjoint orbits, following the approach of~\cite{Don2,Kar1,Don1}.
 Here, one rather constructs quantum homogeneous spaces as subquotients of (quantized) universal enveloping algebras in certain highest weight representations.
 We will build on this approach by combining it with real structures and the contraction technique.

-Our main result, Theorem~\ref{TheoFI}, will consist in showing that the compact quantum homogeneous spaces that we build do indeed consist of f\/inite direct sums of type~I factors.
-This will give a~theoretical underpinning and motivation for the claim that the above mentioned quantizations of non-compact semi-simple groups can indeed be constructed using the ref\/lection technique.
-Our results are however quite incomplete as of yet, as \begin{itemize}\itemsep=0pt \item[$\bullet$] in the non-contracted case, we can only treat concretely the case of Hermitian symmetric spaces, \item[$\bullet$] a~more detailed analysis of the resulting quantum homogeneous spaces is missing, \item[$\bullet$] the relation to known quantum homogeneous spaces is not elucidated, \item[$\bullet$] no precise connection with deformation quantization is provided, \item[$\bullet$] the relation with the approach of Korogodsky~\cite{Kor1} towards the quantization of non-compact Lie groups remains to be clarif\/ied. \end{itemize}
+Our main result, Theorem~\ref{TheoFI}, will consist in showing that the compact quantum homogeneous spaces that we build do indeed consist of finite direct sums of type~I factors.
+This will give a~theoretical underpinning and motivation for the claim that the above mentioned quantizations of non-compact semi-simple groups can indeed be constructed using the reflection technique.
+Our results are however quite incomplete as of yet, as \begin{itemize}\itemsep=0pt \item[$\bullet$] in the non-contracted case, we can only treat concretely the case of Hermitian symmetric spaces, \item[$\bullet$] a~more detailed analysis of the resulting quantum homogeneous spaces is missing, \item[$\bullet$] the relation to known quantum homogeneous spaces is not elucidated, \item[$\bullet$] no precise connection with deformation quantization is provided, \item[$\bullet$] the relation with the approach of Korogodsky~\cite{Kor1} towards the quantization of non-compact Lie groups remains to be clarified. \end{itemize}

 We hope to come back to the above points in future work.